 Who are you?
-You’re not called James!

 I’m Michael Sercan Daventry, a British-Turkish journalist based in London.
 I was born in the UK but grew up in Turkey, so I’ve had a foot in each, its politics and its culture, all my life.

 When this website began life, as a blog in 2006, I felt it was best to write under a pseudonym.
 My employer at the time had a low tolerance for extra-curricular journalism, as I discovered after writing this in response to a op-ed piece by Turkish columnist Mehmet Barlas.
 So James Vincent was born.

 The pseudonym later became superfluous but “James in Turkey” was rather recognisable.
 So I kept it.